Male eLearning Narration:

 Movies, games, TV shows and even commercials can gather office workers around the water cooler to discuss.
 Those are prime examples of engaging an audience.
 Making them part of what they are experiencing.

 But unlike those things, education has an additional hurdle.
-Many people consider learning a chore.
+Some people consider learning a chore.
 So, engaging a reluctant audience requires considerably more thought.

 Choosing the Words:

 Engaging employees must begin with the writing of the content.
 It must speak to them on their level.
 Words written the way people speak.
 For example, informal, but not overly so.
 Smaller words and shorter sentences.
 Above all, cutting out all unnecessary words and getting to the point.
 When we want people to remember, we have to give them only what’s important.